ETS-ReactNative1/react-wisteria/README.md

 React team have talked about introducing something called [Context Selectors](https://github.com/reactjs/rfcs/pull/119) to solve this issue where component only re-render if and only if the selector returns a different value of that slice.
 Unfortunately, this is something that will need a refactor in React infrastructure and a multi-month project.

-Once the Context Selector proposal land we'll add Hooks as another way to get/update the state as a replacement for our `connect`.
+Once the Context Selector proposal land we'll add Hooks as another way to get/update the state as well as keeping the `connect` for backward compatibility.

 ## Usage